-Sama Ouara is the name of a plant that delivers balls that stick to your clothes.
-But it is also the name of a (Bobo-) woman who likes to dance.
-The two things come together in this Balafonpiece.
-All Bobo, in all directions, know this dance where the knees are alternately brought to and from each other.
-Then a leg is swung out sideways, followed by the other leg to the other side.
-“It is the woman that I love; come dance with me! “
+Sama Ouara (Sama Wara, Samawara) is the name of a rhythm from the country of the Bobo, which today lies in the border area between Mali and Burkina Faso.
+The title refers to several things: For example, it is the name of a plant that releases those sticky balls that stick to your clothes.
+But it is also the name of a dance that the (Bobo) women like to dance.
+The meaning of both comes together in this balafon piece.
+All Bobo, all over the world, know the dance in which the knees are alternately brought to and from each other.
+Then one leg is swung sideways out, followed by the other leg to the other side.
+“It is the woman I love; come and dance! ” In the lyrics of the song it is explained how a boy who likes and wants to approach a girl should do that; He treats her with respect!

 Yaro you ha o wee pwa lo wa